Nesasio/Anti-Theft-System/README.md

 | 6     | Relay Module                             |

 ## Hardware Simulation
-The component testing and simulation of individual component and the prototype circuit was done using [Proteus Design Suite](https://www.labcenter.com/).
+Circuit designing, component testing and simulation of individual components and the prototype circuit was done using [Proteus Design Suite](https://www.labcenter.com/).

 ![Proteus](https://github.com/Nesasio/Anti-Theft-System/assets/110229836/690fa4a9-01ee-44b6-80f1-b5f24f0f13f8)
 *Proteus Simulation of GSM*

+## Functionality
+This system adds an additional layer of security to the vehicle by password locking the ignition system of the vehicle.
+Whenever the ignition is to be turned on, this system will ask for a passowrd, and will grant access if the correct password is entered.
+However, when incorrect password is entered, this system will not allow the ignition to be turned on and will notify the owner the current location of the vehicle via SMS, hence, saving from theft.